Plan your safari

 Cape Town pairing

-A two-hour flight links the bush with Africa’s most beautiful city.
+A two-hour flight links the bush with one of Africa’s most beautiful cities.

 When to go